Download a printable version Enterprise Information Security Policy

 - Issue detailed guidelines governing agency development, implementation, and maintenance of Electronic Security Plans (ESP).

-- Require agencies to submit their ESP to the Information Technology Division (ITD) for review.
+- Require agencies to submit their ESP to the Executive Office of Technology Services and Security (EOTSS) for review.

-- Specify when agencies shall be required to update their ESPs, and submit updated ESPs to ITD for approval.
+- Specify when agencies shall be required to update their ESPs, and submit updated ESPs to EOTSS for approval.

-- Issue policies requiring that incidents involving a breach of security or unauthorized acquisition of personal information be immediately reported to ITD and to other required entities per M.G.L., Ch 93H.
+- Issue policies requiring that incidents involving a breach of security or unauthorized acquisition of personal information be immediately reported to EOTSS and to other required entities per M.G.L., Ch 93H.

 - Develop mandatory standards and procedures for agencies to follow before such agencies enter into contracts with third parties that access personal information in electronic form.